University of New South Wales: Recent history

 In 2012, private sources contributed 45% of the university's annual funding.

 In 2010, the Lowy Cancer Research Centre, Australia's first facility to bring together researchers in childhood and adult cancer, costing $127 million, opened.

 In 2003, the university was invited by Singapore's Economic Development Board to consider opening a campus there.
 Following a 2004 decision to proceed, the first phase of a planned $200 m campus opened in 2007.
 Students and staff were sent home and the campus closed after one semester following substantial financial losses.

 In 2008, it collaborated with two other universities in forming The Centre for Social Impact.
 In 2019, the university moved to a trimester timetable as part of UNSW's 2025 Strategy.
 Under the trimester timetable, the study load changed from offering four subjects per 13-week semester, to three subjects per 10-week term.
 The change to trimesters has been widely criticised by staff and students as a money-making move, with little consideration as to the well-being of students.

 In 2012, UNSW Press celebrated its 50th anniversary and launched the UNSW Bragg Prize for Science Writing.
-The annual Best Australian Science Writing anthology contains the winning and shortlisted entries among a collection of the year's best writing from Australian authors, journalists and scientists and is published annually in the NewSouth imprint under a different editorship.
-The UNSW Press Bragg Student Prize celebrates excellence in science writing by Australian high school students and is supported by the Copyright Agency Cultural Fund and UNSW Science.
+The annual Best Australian Science Writing anthology contains the winning and shortlisted entries among a collection of the year's writing from Australian authors, journalists and scientists and is published annually in the NewSouth imprint under a different editorship.
+The UNSW Press Bragg Student Prize is for science writing by Australian high school students and is supported by the Copyright Agency Cultural Fund and UNSW Science.

 In the 2019 Student Experience Survey, the University of New South Wales recorded the lowest student satisfaction rating out of all Australian universities, with an overall satisfaction rating of 62.9, which was lower than the overall national average of 78.4.
 UNSW's low student satisfaction numbers for 2019 was attributed to the university's switch to a trimester system.
 In the 2021 Student Experience Survey, the University of New South Wales recorded the lowest student satisfaction rating out of all New South Wales universities, and the second lowest nationwide behind the University of Melbourne, with an overall satisfaction rating of 66.9, which was lower than the overall national average of 73.